Integral Zariski decompositions on smooth projective surfaces: Negative curves with higher genus

-This leads a contradiction. \end{proof} \begin{remark} The original proof of the arXiv version of \cite{Li19} did not show that $K_X$ is numerically equivalent to a $\bQ$-divisor, which is a crucial point in the proof of Lemma \ref{lem-kappa2}. \end{remark} The well-known example of $\bP^2$ blown-up at nine points shows that there are surfaces containing infinitely many (-1)-curves with genus zero.
-Along similar lines, Bauer et al established the following result. \begin{theorem} \cite[Theorems 4.1 and 4.3]{Bauer et al 2013} For either (i) each $m>0$ and $g=0$ or (ii) each $m>1$ and each $g\ge0$, there are smooth projective surfaces containing infinitely many smooth irreducible $(-m)$-curves with genus $g$. \end{theorem} Motivated by Theorem \ref{Bauer-Thm}, Bauer et al asked the following question. \begin{question} \cite[Question 4.4]{Bauer et al 2013} Is there for each $g>1$ a surface with infinitely many $(-1)$-curves of genus $g$? \end{question} \begin{remark} The author showed in \cite[Proposition 2.5]{Li19} that Question \ref{MainQue} has an affirmative answer if an elliptic surface $X$ has infinitely many sections and $d(X)=1$.\end{remark} The following answers Question \ref{MainQue} in some sense. \begin{lemma} Let $f: X\to B$ be an elliptic surface over a smooth projective curve $B$ of genus $g(B)=g$.
-If $S$ has a non-torsion section $C$ and $\chi(\mathcal O_X)=1$, then $X$ has infinitely many $(-1)$-curves of fixed genus $g$. \end{lemma} \begin{proof} By \cite[Corollarys 5.45 and 5.50]{SS19}, $C^2=-\chi(\mathcal O_X)=-1$.
+The well-known example of $\bP^2$ blown up at nine points shows that there are surfaces containing infinitely many (-1)-curves with genus zero.
+Along similar lines, Bauer et al established the following result. \begin{theorem} \cite[Theorems 4.1 and 4.3]{Bauer et al 2013} For either (i) each $m>0$ and $g=0$ or (ii) each $m>1$ and each $g\ge0$, there are smooth projective surfaces containing infinitely many smooth irreducible $(-m)$-curves with genus $g$. \end{theorem} Motivated by Theorem \ref{Bauer-Thm}, Bauer et al asked the following question. \begin{question} \cite[Question 4.4]{Bauer et al 2013} Is there for each $g>1$ a surface with infinitely many $(-1)$-curves of genus $g$? \end{question} \begin{remark} The author showed in \cite[Proposition 2.5]{Li19} that Question \ref{MainQue} has an affirmative answer for an elliptic surface $X$ with infinitely many sections and $d(X)=1$. \end{remark} Let $f: X\to B$ be an elliptic surface whose generic fiber $E/K$ (an elliptic curve $E$ over the function field $K=k(B)$).
+By \cite[Proposition 5.4]{SS19}, the sections of an elliptic surface $f: S\to B$ are in a natural one-to-one correspondence with $K$-rational points $P$ of $E$.
+We say a section $C$ of $f: S\to B$ is non-torsion if $P$ is a non-torsion point.
+As a result, $X$ has infinitely many sections if it has a non-torsion section.
+This motivates us to answer Question \ref{MainQue} in some sense. \begin{proposition} Let $f: X\to B$ be an elliptic surface over a smooth projective curve $B$ of genus $g(B)=g$.
+If $X$ has a non-torsion section $C$ and $\chi(\mathcal O_X)=1$, then $X$ has infinitely many $(-1)$-curves of fixed genus $g$. \end{proposition} \begin{proof} By \cite[Corollaries 5.45 and 5.50]{SS19}, $C^2=-\chi(\mathcal O_X)=-1$.
 Notice that $g(C)=g(B)$ as $C$ is a section of $f$.
-Therefore, $X$ has infinitely many $(-1)$-curves of fixed genus $g$ as $C$ is a non-torsion section. \end{proof} The following extends \cite[Proposition 2.7]{Li24} without assuming that $\rho(X)=2$. \begin{proposition} Let $X$ be a smooth projective surface with $\NE(X)=\sum \bR_{\ge0}[C_i]$ such that each $C_i$ is a curve on $X$.
-Let $\Delta=\det((C_i\cdot C_j))$.
-Then every pseduoeffective divisor (i.e. effective divisor) $D$ is numerically equivalent to $\Delta^{-1}\sum a_iC_i$ with $a_i\in\bZ_{\ge0}$. \end{proposition} \begin{proof} Let $D=\sum c_iC_i$ with $c_i\in\bR_{\ge0}$.
-By \cite[Proof of Lemma 4.1]{MZ22}, $\Delta D$ is integral divisor.
-In other words, each $c_i=\frac{a_i}{\Delta}$ and $a_i\in \bZ_{>0}$. \end{proof} \begin{lemma} Let $X$ be a smooth projective surface $\NE(X)=\sum \bR_{\ge0}[C_i]$ such that each $C_i$ is a curve on $X$.
-If $d(X)=1$, then each negative curve $C$ is $C_i$, and there exists another curve $C_j$ such that $(C_i\cdot C_j)\in(-C_i^2)\bZ_{>0}$. \end{lemma} \begin{proof} Note that for each negative curve $C$, we have $C=C_i$.
-By \cite[Proposition 4.1]{Li24}, take an ample curve $D=\sum a_iC_i$ with $a_i\in\bZ_{>0}$.
-Then $D\cdot C_i>0$ implies that there exists another curve $C_j$ such that $(C_i\cdot C_j)\in(-C_i^2)\bZ_{>0}$ by Proposition \ref{MainProp}. \end{proof} \begin{proof}[Proof of Theorem \ref{MainThm}] It follows from Lemmas \ref{lem-kappa0}, \ref{lem-fibered}, \ref{lem-kappa1}, \ref{lem-kappa2}, \ref{lem-infinite} and \ref{lem-NE}. \end{proof}
+Therefore, $X$ has infinitely many $(-1)$-curves of fixed genus $g$ as $C$ is a non-torsion section. \end{proof} It is unknown to us that there exists an example of elliptic surfaces $X$ over a curve $B$ of genus $g(B)=g$ such that $X$ has a non-torsion section and $\chi(\mathcal O_X)=1$.
+So to completely answer Question \ref{MainQue}, we end by asking the following question. \begin{question} Is there an example of an elliptic surface $X$ over a smooth projective curve $B$ of genus $g>1$ such that $X$ has a non-torsion section and $\chi(\mathcal O_X)=1$? \end{question}